 It can seem overwhelming but trust me you’re really only doing the work from scratch once and from then on it’s editing those templates as needed.
 Doing this lays down an excellent foundation for the future of your business so it’s well worth the time spent.

 And remember, I can’t say this enough, your goal is to get just a few clients and keep them long-term so it’s not like you’ll be onboarding a lot of people.
 If you get my templates and scripts you’re not even doing the full work once.
-Check out this post for more.
-In it, I include ALL the client onboarding items you’ll need.
-Your client onboarding checklist, client onboarding document, client onboarding questionnaire, and even the email scripts to send it all over to the client!
+Everything you need is included… your client onboarding checklist, client onboarding document, client onboarding questionnaire, and even the email scripts to send it all over to the client!